 If you are interested in setting up your own community gardening project for people affected by mental ill health, CLICK HERE for our guide.

-Thrive works with people who have mental ill health and can offer places in Berkshire, London, Birmingham or Gateshead.
-Please call us on 0118 988 4848 or e-mail.
+Thrive works with people who have mental ill health and can offer places in Berkshire, London and Birmingham.
+Please call us on 0118 988 5688 or e-mail.